 A few months after my surgery, I was informed that the pathology results showed a minute section of cancer found buried in the wall of my stomach.
 Although shocking, this news certainly validated my decision to have surgery.

-These days….10 months on, life is pretty much back to a new kind of normal and I marvel each and every day how miraculous the human body is!
+I am now almost 2 years post surgery and apart from a few daily adjustments such as lower energy & never really being hungry but needing to eat, life is pretty much back to a new kind of normal and I marvel each and every day how miraculous the human body is!

 I am eating everything I was eating with a stomach, albeit smaller portions!
 I am back at work, exercising several days a week and looking after my very busy and energetic kids.

 I am a huge advocate for The No Stomach for Cancer foundation as they aide in the vital role of raising awareness about stomach cancer whilst acting as a forum for those who have been affected by it to learn and connect with others.